Financial services | Case study

 Each customer record is also assigned a Tamr ID, a persistent identifier that serves as a reference to an entity across multiple data sources assigned by Tamr.
 The customer records created by Tamr are loaded into the Snowflake Data Cloud, providing Western Union with a single source of truth to power both analytical and operational applications.

-One front end system that leverages the Tamr ID is the one used by the support agents who field questions submitted via the chat function on Western Union’s website.
+One front-end system that leverages the Tamr ID is used by the support agents who field questions submitted via the chat function on Western Union’s website.
 The Tamr ID provides the agents with the customer’s full transaction history.
 Since people sometimes have multiple accounts, viewing only one of them won’t show if a person is a top customer.

 “We’re popping in that Tamr ID and showing the agents the customer’s full relationship with us and total lifetime value.
 The account they’re calling about could have low profitability, but they could have other accounts that are highly profitable.
 We need to see all of the person’s accounts and treat them accordingly,” Singh said.